-It’s true that it’s important to follow the principles of a whole-foods diet and have as many nutritiously-rich ingredients as possible in our meals.
-Our body needs its sources of omega 3, sodium, magnesium, calcium, iron and so on.
+It’s true that it’s important to follow the principles of a whole-food plant-based diet and have as many nutritiously rich ingredients in our meals.
+After all, our body needs omega 3, sodium, magnesium, calcium, iron, etc.

 Sometimes striking a balance also means that you can sit back and relax a bit.

 Take me, for instance.
-I love spreading regular vegan butter on toasted bread, add three slices of cherry tomatoes and sprinkling oregones on top.
+I love spreading regular vegan butter on toasted bread, add three slices of cherry tomatoes, and sprinkle some oregano on top.

-Guess what, I’ve recently done that on a wrap and it worked deliciously as well.
-And yes… I do that every time I feel lazy. 🙂
+Guess what, I’ve recently done that on a wrap and it was delicious.

 Commercially sold tortillas are great, but you should also try doing homemade tortillas.